EN's Japanese Cocktails (Plus Recipe)

 Makes 1 drink

-Mix together the strawberry preserves and strawberry mash, and then carefully fold in the whipped cream.
+3. Prepare Strawberry Whipped Cream: Mix together the strawberry preserves and mashed strawberry.
+Carefully fold in the whipped cream to combine.

-Pour the sake into a serving cup and dallop the strawberry whipped cream on top.
-Garnish with the strawberry slice and mint leaf, and serve.
+4. Assemble the Cocktail: Pour the warmed sake into a serving cup.
+Dollop the strawberry whipped cream on top of the sake.